brechtvdv/third-party-payment-maas-specification/agency/README.md

 ## Multi modal trips

 A user is entitled for payment when all Criteria is met.
-For a multi modal trip, this means that there is one Criterion for every route segment, which represents one modality.
+For a multi modal trip, this means that there is one Criterion for every route segment, which uses the same transport resource.
 Strict order of criteria is currently not supported.
 ```
 "hasCriterion": [{
 		"@type": "Criterion",